digi-embedded/android-sample-spi/README.md

 To run this example you need:

-* One compatible device to host the application.
+* A compatible development board to host the application.
-* A USB connection between the device and the host PC in order to transfer and launch the application.
+* A USB connection between the board and the host PC in order to transfer and launch the application.
 * An external SPI device is required to run this example.
 Another possibility is to short MISO and MOSI lines of the SPI interface so what is written in the SPI interface (MOSI line) is read (MISO line).

 Demo setup
 ----------

 Make sure the hardware is set up correctly:

-* The device is powered on.
+1. The development board is powered on.
-* The device is connected directly to the PC by the micro USB cable.
+2. The board is connected directly to the PC by the micro USB cable.
-* If MISO and MOSI lines of the SPI interface are not shorted, an external SPI device must be connected to this interface.
+3. If MISO and MOSI lines of the SPI interface are not shorted, an external SPI device must be connected to this interface.

 Demo run
 --------

 The example is already configured, so all you need to do is to build and launch the project.

 Once application starts, configure all the SPI parameters (at the beginning